ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 {{site.data.keyword.appid_short_notm}} offers a logout function: If `/logout` exists in your {{site.data.keyword.appid_short_notm}} path, cookies are removed and the user is sent back to the login page.
 To use this function, append `/appid_logout` to your domain in the format `https://mycluster.us-south.containers.appdomain.cloud/myapp1path/appid_logout` and include it in your redirect URLs.
 {: note}

-Excellent!
-Now, you can verify that the deployment was successful by navigating to your Ingress subdomain or custom domain to try it out.

 ## Next steps